JanssenProject/jans/jans-shibboleth-idp/docs/activation_persistence_design.md

 1. **Persist the current-episode pointer** (the AP3 carry-over). `WorkOrchestrator` still holds `currentByTr` in memory, so the current-episode-per-TR pointer does not survive restart and is not shared across nodes — the one piece of activation state still not durable.
-Persisted as a per-TR pointer entry (`ou=currentEpisodes,o=jans`, keyed by the trust-relationship id → current work-item id), which reproduces the in-memory map exactly (upsert on request, clear on cancel) without depending on `createdAt` ordering.
+Persisted as a per-TR pointer entry (`ou=trustActivationEpisodes,o=jans`, keyed by the trust-relationship id → current work-item id), which reproduces the in-memory map exactly (upsert on request, clear on cancel) without depending on `createdAt` ordering.
    This makes the orchestrator fully stateless.
-2. **Branch bootstrap** — ~~ensure the `ou=…` branches exist via `SimpleBranch` at first-run~~ **not needed in application code:** the jans setup already provisions these branches (`workItems`, `workItemLeases`, `activationWorkers`, `currentEpisodes`) alongside the schema.
+2. **Branch bootstrap** — ~~ensure the `ou=…` branches exist via `SimpleBranch` at first-run~~ **not needed in application code:** the jans setup already provisions these branches (`trustActivationWorkItems`, `trustActivationLeases`, `trustActivationWorkers`, `trustActivationEpisodes`) alongside the schema.
 Creating them here would duplicate a concern the installer owns.
 Skipped by decision.
 3. **Outbox (AP6)** — only if reliable activation-event delivery is later required; otherwise events stay transient (best-effort, in-memory sink — accepted for now).
 Lowest priority; not started unless asked.